The GAPS programme at TNG LXX. HD 128717 B/Gaia-6 B: a long-period eccentric low-mass brown dwarf from astrometry and radial velocities: Gaia simulations

 \section{Gaia simulations}

-To further study the discrepancy between the RV and astrometric solutions, we performed a suite of numerical simulations: we produced a set of realistic Gaia astrometric time series, injecting possible realizations of a Keplerian signal corresponding to the RV orbital fit, and studied the orbital solutions recovered by fitting these synthetic astrometric data.
-This could help us explain why the Gaia DR3 solution was so different from our findings, and furthermore study whether Gaia DR4 could help us confirm our results or not.
+To further study the discrepancy between the RV and astrometric solutions, we performed a suite of numerical simulations.
+First, we produced a set of realistic Gaia astrometric time series, injecting possible realisations of a Keplerian signal corresponding to the RV orbital fit.
+We then studied the orbital solutions recovered by fitting these synthetic astrometric data.
+This process was meant to help us explain why the Gaia DR3 solution was so different from our findings and to further study whether Gaia DR4 could help us confirm our results.

-The setup of this simulation is the same as in \citet{sozzettietal2023} and \citet{ruggierietal2024}: we use GOST\footnote{Gaia Observation Forecast Tool - \url{https://gaia.esac.esa.int/gost/index.jsp}} to obtain the Gaia observation information (observation time, scan angle, and parallax factor) and take the 5-parameter stellar motion solution from Gaia DR3.
-We take the RV orbital parameters from our HARPS-N solution, drawing them from a Gaussian distribution, and we generate the longitude of the ascending node, $\Omega$, drawn from a uniform distribution $[0, \pi]$, and the inclination, $i$, drawn from a uniform distribution of $\cos i \in [-1, 1]$.
+The setup of this simulation is the same as in \citet{sozzettietal2023} and \citet{ruggierietal2024}.
+We used GOST\footnote{Gaia Observation Forecast Tool - \url{https://gaia.esac.esa.int/gost/index.jsp}} to obtain the Gaia observation information (observation time, scan angle, and parallax factor) and took the five-parameter stellar motion solution from Gaia DR3.
+We took the RV orbital parameters from our HARPS-N solution, drawing them from a Gaussian distribution.
+We generated the longitude of the ascending node, $\Omega$, drawn from a uniform distribution, $[0, \pi]$, and the inclination, $i$, drawn from a uniform distribution of $\cos i \in [-1, 1]$.